GoogleCloudPlatform/simple-anthos-installer/README.md

 export PROJECT_ID="<GCP_PROJECTID>"
 gcloud config set core/project ${PROJECT_ID}
 ```
-- kpt installed using `sudo apt-get install google-cloud-sdk-kpt` see [this]((https://github.com/GoogleCloudPlatform/anthos-service-mesh-packages/tree/master/scripts/asm-installer#prerequisites-for-install_asm)) for more details.
-You may need to install the other tools manually depending on hot gcloud was installed.
+- kpt installed using `sudo apt-get install google-cloud-sdk-kpt` see [this](https://github.com/GoogleCloudPlatform/anthos-service-mesh-packages/tree/master/scripts/asm-installer#prerequisites-for-install_asm) for more details.
+You may need to install the other tools manually depending on how gcloud was installed.
 ## GCP Requirements

 - Following APIs are Enabled: